chhavi03/UCS654/README.md

-# Parallel Computing Experiments with MPI
+# Parallel Computing Experiments with MPI and CUDA

-This repository contains several parallel computing experiments implemented using MPI (Message Passing Interface).
-Each experiment demonstrates a different parallel computing technique.
+This repository contains several parallel and GPU-based computing experiments implemented using MPI and CUDA.
+Each experiment demonstrates different techniques in high-performance computing.

 ## Experiments Overview